 This is why monks who practice mindfulness or forms of meditation involving compassion tend to rarely experience depression – their brains become so “wired” to feel positive emotions after many years of practice.
-Similarly someone who constantly thinks depressive thoughts is further enhancing the neural pathways for depression.
-Consistency is key to making the long-lasting change.
+Similarly, someone who constantly thinks depressive thoughts is further enhancing the neural pathways for depression.
+Consistency is key to making long-lasting changes.

 Create a new mind, Create a new future